For Ages 3+

 3. Roll out the dough to about 1-1.5 cm thick - this does not matter too much but it must not be too thin or the ornament might snap.
 Then make different ornament shapes using things like cookie cutters, bottle tops, a blunted knife etc. In this picture we were using a heart cookie cutter.

+4. Here are some of our ornaments ready for baking.
+We made the stars and hearts with cookie cutters and the round pendants with milk bottle lids.
+The smaller fish, bird and hearts were cut out by hand, and the flowers were moulded by hand too.
+Make sure to skewer a decent size hole through the top with a skewer or straw.
 We cooked the dough for 30 minutes at 170C (350F).
 Make sure you don't get distracted and leave them for too long or they start to burn - as we have out!
 At this heat, however, the shapes can fill with some air and get a bit bubbly.
-If you have the time you can cook them for longer (2-3 hours) at a much lower heat (100-120C).
+If you have the time you can cook them for longer (2-3 hours) at a much lower heat (100-120C). |

 The close ups above show how on some of the shapes we impressed different shapes into the dough using the edge of cookie cutters and one of my stamps (normally used for ink).
 They added great textures to the surfaces of the shapes.